darinz/ML/11_bandits/05_applications_and_use_cases.md

 Multi-armed bandits have found widespread applications across diverse domains, from online advertising to healthcare.
 This guide explores the major application areas where bandit algorithms provide significant value, along with practical implementations and real-world considerations.

+## From Pure Exploration to Real-World Applications

+We've now explored **Best Arm Identification (BAI)** - a fundamental shift in the multi-armed bandit paradigm from cumulative reward maximization to pure exploration.
+We've seen how algorithms like Successive Elimination, Racing, LUCB, and Sequential Halving focus exclusively on identifying the best arm with high confidence, regardless of the cumulative reward achieved during the learning process.

+However, while understanding BAI algorithms is valuable, **the true impact** of multi-armed bandits lies in their real-world applications.
+Consider the algorithms we've learned - from classical bandits to linear and contextual bandits, and now best arm identification - these theoretical frameworks become powerful when applied to solve actual problems in advertising, healthcare, e-commerce, and beyond.

+This motivates our exploration of **applications and use cases** - the practical implementation of bandit algorithms across diverse domains.
+We'll see how bandits optimize ad selection and bidding in online advertising, how they enable personalized recommendations in e-commerce and content platforms, how they improve clinical trials and drug discovery in healthcare, how they optimize pricing strategies in dynamic markets, and how they enhance A/B testing and algorithm selection processes.

+The transition from best arm identification to applications represents the bridge from pure exploration to practical impact - taking our understanding of how to identify optimal actions and applying it to real-world scenarios where intelligent decision-making under uncertainty provides significant value.

+In this section, we'll explore applications and use cases, understanding how bandit algorithms solve real-world problems and create value across diverse domains.

 ## Online Advertising

 ### Ad Selection